Mawxy/big-dog-dynasty/METHODOLOGY.md

 ```

 `MARKET_SHARE = 0.50` makes it a genuine second opinion rather than a KTC echo.
+The KTC figure is the ladder that prices *this* league's TE premium
+(`ktcTep` for Big Dog), falling back down the ladder to base `ktc`.

+**Projected WAR is the year-1 figure of the selected curve** (default
+`blend_composite`).
+Year 1 is inherited from the pre-matrix index, and is the
+odd part of a *dynasty* index — left alone deliberately, because changing the
+horizon moves every published figure and is a separate argument from changing
+the model.

 **start% is the subtle one.** It blends the crawl's season average with the
 current snapshot on a schedule that trusts the snapshot early (when data is